Functor Wizardry

 - Procedures generate new episodes (pmem → epmem)

-Composition is associative: consolidate the gemini-cli episode into semantic knowledge, then harden that into the Volley procedure — or consolidate episode and knowledge together, then harden.
+Composition is associative: consolidate the gemini-cli episode into semantic knowledge, then harden that into the Volley procedure.
+Or consolidate episode and knowledge together, then harden.
 Same output either way.
 The grouping doesn’t matter; only the sequence does.
-The identity is null consolidation — nothing learned, memory passes through.
+The identity is null consolidation: nothing learned, memory passes through.
 That’s a monoid.

 The blog demonstrates the full cycle.
 The gemini-cli episode (epmem) consolidated into “volley converges in two rounds” (smem), which consolidated into the Volley workflow post (pmem), which generates new episodes every time someone runs it on the next bug.
 The circle closes.